November 07, 2025 Security

 Every year, there are a few must-have toys on most kids’ wish lists.
 These choice picks become the hottest-selling items and are plucked off shelves in a wink.
 Unfortunately, these toys soon become impossible to find for anyone who didn’t shop early enough, leaving parents desperately searching, to no avail.

 Here’s where the scammer steps in.
-Armed with a bogus website and some crafty online tracking, the scammer targets the vulnerable shopper with ads and online messages to draw the shopper to the scammer’s site.
-On the authentic-looking site, the shopper finally finds what they seek — the sought-after toy!
+Armed with a bogus website and some crafty online tracking, the scammer targets the vulnerable shopper with ads and online messages to draw the shopper to the bogus website.
+On the authentic-looking site, the shopper finally finds what they have been looking for — the sought-after toy!
 Often, the toy is also deeply discounted.
 The purchase is complete within minutes.

 Red Flags in Toy Scams